Frequently Asked Questions

 How are the screens and glass interchanged?

-How do I finish a bare door?
+How do I paint/finish my door?

-We recommend Epifanes clear high gloss varnish, available from Jamestown Distributors (or Amazon).
+Finish: We recommend Epifanes clear high gloss varnish, available from Jamestown Distributors (or Amazon).
 Follow the directions on the can for best results.
-You will need to reapply a fresh coat or two of varnish every few years.

 How long will the doors last?